chiaweilee/banner-js-webpack-plugin/README.md

 ]
 ```

-⚠️ the code you will auto-run like this:
+⚠️ the code you added will auto-run like this:

 ```JavaScript
 (function () {